-(3) Debentures and (9) Corporate bonds
+(3) Debentures and (10) Corporate bonds

 The fair values of marketable debentures and corporate bonds are measured at market prices.
-The fair values of nonmarketable corporate debentures and corporate bonds under the Medium Term Note program are determined by discounting expected cash flows at the actual average funding rates of corporate time deposits and debentures funded in the past three months of the consolidated balance sheet date.
+The fair values of nonmarketable corporate debentures and corporate bonds under the Medium Term Note program are determined by discounting expected cash flows at the actual average funding rates of corporate time deposits etc. funded within the past three months of the consolidated balance sheet date.
 The fair values of retail debentures are determined by discounting contractual cash flows at the latest actual funding rate.

-The fair values of step-up callable subordinated bonds are determined by discounting expected cash flows which reflect the probability of early redemption at the rates that consist of the risk free rate and the CDS spread of the Bank.
+The fair values of step-up callable subordinated bonds are determined by discounting expected cash flows, which reflect the probability of early redemption at the rates that consist of the risk-free rate and the CDS spread of the Bank.

-(4) Call money and bills sold, and (5) Payables under securities lending transactions
+(4) Call money and bills sold, (5) Payables under repurchase agreements and (6) Payables under securities lending transactions

-The fair values approximate carrying amounts for call money and bills sold, and payables under securities lending transactions because most of them are with short maturities of three months or less.
+The fair values approximate carrying amounts for call money and bills sold, payables under repurchase agreements, and payables under securities lending transactions with short maturities of three months or less.

-(6) Trading liabilities
+(7) Trading liabilities